bdspringer/Tableau/readme.md

 * Keep a close eye for obvious outliers or false data.
 Not everyone who signs up for the program is answering honestly.

-* In answering the question of "why" a phenomena is happening, consider adding other pieces of information on socioeconomics or other geographic data.
+* In answering the question of "why" a phenomenon is occurring, consider adding other pieces of information on socioeconomic or other geographic data.
 Tableau has a map "layer" feature that you may find handy.

 * Don't be afraid to manipulate your data and play with settings in Tableau.
 Tableau is meant to be explored.
 We haven't covered all that you need -- so you will need to keep an eye out for new tricks.